Patient Rights and Responsibilities

-The patient and/or responsible party have the right to expect the following:
+The patient and responsible party have these rights

 - Equal access to health care and medically appropriate treatment.

-- Considerate and respectful care, and to have their personal, cultural and spiritual values and beliefs considered when treatment choices are made.
+- Considerate and respectful care, during which their personal, cultural and spiritual values or beliefs are considered when treatment choices are made.

 - Freedom from all forms of abuse or harassment.